Extended Twin Operations (ETOPS)

 Extended Twin Operations (ETOPS) or Extended Operations describes an aerial maneuver in which a twin-engine aircraft is able to extend its flight away from emergency landing fields.
 ETOPS modifies the standard for twin-engine flights, which is to remain no further than 60 minutes (flying time) from a viable landing zone at any given time.
 ETOPS typically take place where landing is impossible, such as long oceanic flights, or during flights over areas with few regional airfields.

-ETOPS, or Extended Operations or Extended Twin Operations, describes a type of operation in which air carriers are allowed to fly an extended range over places where airports and landing areas are sparse, such as long routes over the ocean (although ETOPS is not limited to oceanic flights.)
-These air carriers may have previously been restricted by FAR Part 121.161, which puts restrictions on air carriers over certain routes, and ETOPS is an added privilege or an exemption from the stated rule imposed by the FAA outlined in FAR Part 121.161 (see below).
+ETOPS have previously been restricted by FAR Part 121.161, which places restrictions on air carriers over certain routes; ETOPS is an added privilege or an exemption from the stated rule imposed by the FAA outlined in FAR Part 121.161 (see below).

 In AC-120-42B, the FAA defines ETOPS as:

 "An airplane flight operation during which a portion of the flight is conducted beyond 60 minutes from an adequate airport for turbine-engine-powered airplanes with two engines, and beyond 180 minutes for turbine-engine-powered passenger-carrying airplanes with more than two engines.
 This distance is determined using an approved one-engine inoperative cruise speed under standard atmospheric conditions in still air.In a nutshell, ETOPS came about as a result of FAR Part 121.161 in order to allow aircraft to fly routes that would otherwise be against the regulations per Part 121."